 If you’re applying for an entry-level role, it’s also crucial to get a good understanding of the sector and the role.
 We have a guide for each of the sectors we work within; read about them in our Candidate Hub.

-Anna Sidhu, our Associate Consultant, says: “Even if it’s for a preliminary interview, it’s always better to overprepare than to under prepare.”
+Our Associate MR Consultant, says: “Even if it’s for a preliminary interview, it’s always better to overprepare than to under prepare.”

 Avoid rescheduling where possible